tetengo/tetengo.cpp/README.md

 - [isort](https://pycqa.github.io/isort/)

-If you build the source cloned from the GitHub repository, the following is necessary in addition the above tools.
+If you build the source cloned from the GitHub repository, the following is necessary in addition to the above tools.

 - [Git](https://git-scm.com/)